bibliotechy/bibliotechy.github.com/elag-ansible/README.md

 So, what is Ansible.
 To quote Wikipedia,

 "An ansible is a category of fictional device or technology capable of near-instantaneous communication."
-Wait, sorry, not that’s the description of the term from science fiction, as the term ansible originated with author Ursula Le Guin’s “Hainish Cycle” which included her famous books the Dispossessed and The Left Hand of Darkness.
+Wait, sorry, that’s the description of the term from science fiction, as the term ansible originated with author Ursula Le Guin’s “Hainish Cycle” which included her famous books the Dispossessed and The Left Hand of Darkness.
 It is a device used to communicate across the cosmos.

 Our need for ansible is a little bit more terrestrial, so, let me instead quote the the Ansible docs: